 - 2 shallots minced, about 1/3 cup

-Over a medium heat, melt 4 Tablespoons butter and olive oil.
-Add shallots and mushrooms and sauté, stirring frequently, about 5 minutes until mushrooms are tender.
+- In a medium sized skillet over a medium heat, melt 2 Tablespoons butter and 2 Tablespoons olive oil.
+Add shallots, mushrooms and fresh thyme and sauté, stirring frequently, about 5 minutes, or until mushrooms are tender.

 - Remove mushrooms and shallots from skillet, but do not wipe.
 2 Tablespoons butter and 2 Tablespoons flour and stir over medium heat for about 2 minutes.
 Adjust heat so that butter and flour do not brown.
 The roux should be pale golden